Bartvds/demo-travis-gh-pages/README.md

 This is a simple form of *continuous deployment*.

-Making this work depends on [grunt-gh-pages](https://www.npmjs.org/package/grunt-gh-pages) and encrypted OAuth token to enable Travis to push to a repository on your behalf.
+In this demo we depends on [grunt-gh-pages](https://www.npmjs.org/package/grunt-gh-pages) and a encrypted OAuth token to enable Travis to push to a repository on your behalf.

 ## Alternatives